rid-dim/friends/README.md

 ## Features

 - **P2P Communication**: Direct peer-to-peer messaging between friends
-- **Automatic Translation**: Built-in translation powered by Ollama (requires a local Ollama server on at least one side)
+- **Automatic Translation**: Built-in translation powered by Ollama (requires a local Ollama server on at least one side) -> this might be removed again short term in favor of building a reasonable plugin system where this can be re-introduced again
 - **Dark/Light Mode**: User-friendly interface 2 themes
 - **File Sharing**: Support for sending files and images (currently a bit unstable)